Non-Human Subject Research

 For more information about case reports, see the following documents:

 Additionally, use of existing de-identified or publicly available datasets may not be considered human subject research.
-For more information, see the following document: Secondary Analysis of Existing Datasets.
+For more information, see the following document: Secondary Analysis of Public Use Datasets.

 The IRB uses the following guidances to determine if a project is or is not human subject research: